 Bravely Default: Flying Fairy is a classic-styled JRPG for the 3DS with randomly triggered encounters, a unique turn based combat system, and a job system similar to Final Fantasy V. The game was developed by Silicon Studio and Square Enix, who also published the title in Japan on October 11, 2012.
 Nintendo announced in 2013 that they would be localizing Bravery Default for western markets with a planned 2014 release for North America.

-An upgraded version of Bravely Default, subtitled For the Sequel, was released in Japan and Europe in Dcember 2013.
+An upgraded version of Bravely Default, subtitled For the Sequel, was released in Japan in Dcember 2013.
 The enhanced edition featured several improvements over the original such as faster battles, optional difficulty levels, new story events, and touched-up background art as well as many others.
 Bravely Default: For the Sequel also doubles as the western edition of Bravely Default that is being co-published by Nintendo in Europe and North America.

 The battle system in BD:FF is a strict turn based battle system.
 It is not, for example, an active time turn based battle system like the ones used in later Final Fantasy games.
 However, what sets it apart is the ability to "Brave" or "Default."